 Treat stains as quickly as possible.
 It will become increasingly difficult to remove a stain the longer it’s allowed to set.
 Remove solid or semi-solid substances by using a flat object.
 Remove as much of the stain as possible and then vacuum thoroughly using the proper attachments before cleaning with an agent.

-Pre-test any cleaning method or agent in a small, hidden, inconspicuous area to ensure it won’t damage the fabric.
+Pre-test any cleaning method or disinfecting agent in a small, hidden, inconspicuous area to ensure it won’t damage the fabric.
 We recommend using several less concentrated applications of cleaning solutions rather than one concentrated application because that will be less likely to damage the fabric.
+You should also protect and cover the furniture framework along with surrounding areas, and work in a well-ventilated area with gloves and eye protection.

 Avoid allowing cleaning fluids to penetrate the surface of the fabric.
 Remove fluids immediately by blotting with a clean, colorfast, absorbent cloth.

-Allow fabric to dry thoroughly and do not use heat as that will set the stain into the fabric.
+Allow fabric to dry thoroughly and do not use heat, as that will set the stain into the fabric.
+As with woven and knit fabrics, rinse well after applying bleach to avoid degrading the fabric.

 - A solution of 10% bleach mixed with 90% clean water